ameyakhyati/Dunklytics/README.md

-# Dunklytics 🧠🏀
+# Dunklytics 🏀
 *A Deep Learning-Powered Basketball Prediction Engine*

-Dunklytics is an AI-driven project that leverages deep learning and statistical modeling to predict basketball game outcomes and analyze player/team performance.
+**Dunklytics** is an AI-driven project that utilizes deep learning and statistical modeling to predict basketball game outcomes and analyze player and team performance.

 ## 🚀 Features
 - 🧠 Predicts match outcomes using trained neural networks